ralfbiedert/cheats.rs/content/_index.md

 **Shared & Mutable Iterators**

+These are essential if you want your collection to be useful when borrowed.

 * **`struct Iter<T> {}`** &mdash; Create struct holding `&Collection<T>` for shared iteration.
 * **`struct IterMut<T> {}`** &mdash; Similar, but holding `&mut Collection<T>` for mutable iteration.